Nanette Walker Smith, MEd, RVT, CVT, LVT

-- Real-time sessions will include discussion of systems to help the thinking process and use of methods to study and remember data.
+- Real Time Sessions will include discussion of systems to aid the thinking process, use of methods to study and remember data, and exposure to interactive poll questions in a multiple choice format.

-- Handouts will include study lists; questions and answers; and/or materials to help direct the student to better identify what aspects of veterinary technology he/she needs to concentrate on for each topic.
+- Library materials may also include handouts, study lists, flashcards, and/or other materials to help direct the student better identify what aspects of veterinary technology s/he needs to concentrate on for each topic.

-- Message boards will be open for questions and guidance to studying and should be used often to discuss homework, questions, and ideas for studying/remembering issues.
+- Message boards will be used to stimulate questions and guidance between all students and instructors.
+They should be used often to discuss homework, questions, and ideas for studying and retention of veterinary topics.

-- Weekly homework quizzes will be used to cover both handout topics and real time session topics and enable the student to become more familiar with reading and answering the various styles of questions seen on the VTNE or state board exam.
+- Weekly homework quizzes will be available online to enhance the student's study of course topics providing additional exposure to the various styles of questions seen on the VTNE or state board exam.

-- Due to the large amount of topics covered in this course, weekly study guides will not always cover what will be covered in the real time session or vice versa.
-Edited transcripts of the real time sessions will provide materials for focus on real time topics and should be treated as additional handouts as well as information found in the course area message boards.
+- Due to the large amount of topics covered in this course, weekly study guides will not always cover what will be covered in the Real Time Session or vice versa.
+Edited Real Time Session transcript logs will be available in the course area library the day after each class session and should be treated as additional handouts, augmenting the library handouts, quizzes, and message boards discussions.

 - should be able to easily recall the basics of veterinary technology (those subjects taught in a typical 2-year veterinary technology program).

-- should be well versed in taking multiple-choice questions similar to those given on the VTNE or any state board exam.
+- should be able to solve multiple-choice questions similar to those given on the VTNE or any state board exam.

 - will have built a network of colleagues through interaction with other course participants for sharing ideas and resources.